rust-lang/reference/src/type-layout.md

 #### `#[repr(C)]` Structs

 r[layout.repr.c.struct.align]
-The alignment of the struct is the alignment of the most-aligned field in it.
+The alignment of the struct is the alignment of the most-aligned field in it, or one if there are no fields.

-r[layout.repr.c.struct.align-empty]
-The alignment of a struct with no fields is 1.

 r[layout.repr.c.struct.size-field-offset]
 The size and offset of fields is determined by the following algorithm.